 The City will use available resources to provide loans to for-profit businesses looking to expand in exchange for creating new jobs.
 The City will also use funds for improvements to exterior of commercial properties and to address code violations.
-In addition, the City will use available federal resources to demolish and clear blighted structures that destabilize the fabric of its neighborhoods.
+The City estimates is can assist 4 businesses at the current level of funding.

-Planning, Administration, and Capacity Building
+9. Planning, Administration, and Capacity Building